 Cowichan Bay does not have surplus sewer capacity and is unable to support any further connections or increases in demand from existing customers.
 It is not known when additional units may be obtained.
 The Cowichan Bay sewer service covers almost all of the urban containment boundary in the village area, while the CVRD's Lambourn Estates Sewer System provides service in the Lambourn area.
 The Cowichan Bay system in turn conveys sewage to the Duncan-North Cowichan Joint Utilities Board (JUB) treatment system on the basis of capacity units.
-The Liquid Waste Management Plan (LWMP) for the central area is currently discharging to the Cowichan River below the City of Duncan but is anticipating approval to move the discharge to the mouth of Cowichan Bay.
-It is unclear if that will allow for additional treatments units in the future.
+The JUB for discharging central currently to the Cowichan River area City of Duncan but is anticipating approval to move the discharge to the mouth of Cowichan Bay.
+Planned future upgrades will provide additional capacity.
+The timing is not known, however.

 The only area in electoral area F served by a CVRD sewer system is Mesachie Lake.
 It is about 70 years old, dilapidated and does not meet modern standards.
 An infrastructure grant for \$1.2 million was received to replace the disposal system with a pump station and pipeline to property held by Couverdon in Honeymoon Bay where a new disposal field would be developed.

 Couverdon would transfer the property to the CVRD in exchange for rezoning.
 This new disposal area could also serve connections from Honeymoon Bay in future.
-Additional grant applications are being pursued to build a treatment plant and enhanced disposal system and provide new servicing in both Mesachie Lake and Honeymoon Bay.
+The Mesachie pipeline and disposal system is complete.
 CVRD water systems serve both Mesachie Lake and Honeymoon Bay with ample surplus capacity.
-This process may trigger a formal LWMP to support financing.
+The CVRD is working on a phase 2 to add treatment capacity, which would help accommodate Honeymoon Bay in future.
+Pebbles West would be a contributor as well.

 All of the Youbou area is served by a CVRD water system with substantial surplus capacity.
 A small CVRD sewer service serves the Creekside development at the East end of Youbou in electoral area I. The system is underloaded and could provide for additional connections.
 Additional ground disposal capacity was also acquired, so further expansion is possible but would require expansion of the treatment works.
+The Woodland Shores development continues growing with regular phases.
+The CVRD water and sewer service areas are under the title of "Bald Mountain".